 Planning a road trip can be both an exciting and stressful venture.
-With so many factors at play, it's easy to become overwhelmed with which routes to take, how to avoid traffic or tolls, or how to include all points of interest without getting completely waylaid.
+With so many factors at play, it's easy to become overwhelmed with which routes to take, how to avoid traffic or tolls, or how to include all points of interest without getting completely lost.
 Luckily, Google Maps makes it easy to create itineraries, and even customize them on the go.
-Ready to start planning?
 Here's how to get started using Google Maps.

 If you already have the address of your destination, you're off to a good start.
 However, if you're unsure of an address, Google Maps offers you a number of options to help you get to your destination.
 Here are three ways of calculating your itineraries.

 Head to Google Maps and click on the Directions icon located to the right side of the search bar:

 A blue options box will appear with a number of icons that represent different modes of transport (car, bus, train, on-foot, bicycle, air):

 By default, Maps will automatically calculate the best itinerary for automotive travel, but you can easily switch to another mode of transport by simply clicking on one of the icons.